Sign-MAML: Efficient Model-Agnostic Meta-Learning by SignSGD: Sign-MAML: Advancing MAML by SignSGD

 \paragraph{{\SignMAML}: MAML based on signSGD unrolling} We now apply (\ref{eq: y_step_unroll}) and (\ref{eq: x_step_unroll}) to the case of MAML in which $\mathbf y^{(0)}(\mathbf x_{k}) = \mathbf x_{k}$ and the dependence of upper objective of MAML on $\mathbf{x}$ is only through $\mathbf y(\mathbf x)$.
 They lead to $\frac{d \mathbf y^{(0)}(\mathbf x_{k})^\top}{d \mathbf x} = \mathbf I$ and $\frac{\partial f(\mathbf x_{k}, \mathbf y^{(m)}(\mathbf x_{k}))}{\partial \mathbf x} = \mathbf 0$.
 These two simplifications render \eqref{eq: x_step_unroll} to

 At the first glance, the upper-level MAML update with signSGD unrolling is the same as {\FOMAML}.
 However, the \textbf{key difference} lies in the \textbf{choice of lower-level optimizer}: signSGD unrolling \textbf{naturally} leads to \eqref{eq: FO-MAML}.
 By contrast, FO-MAML requires making the \textbf{assumption} of $\nabla^2_{\mathbf y^\prime} \hat{\ell}_i(\mathbf y^\prime) = \mathbf{0}$ in \eqref{eq: backMAML}.
 Hence, we regard using signSGD unrolling as the `authentic' first-order method, and we name our algorithm as {\SignMAML} shown in Algorithm\,1.
+We also remark that in addition to signSGD, the gradient sign-based momentum method \cite{bernstein2018signsgd} is another possible alternative to generate the first-order MAML approach via gradient unrolling.